Florida’s Accident Report Privilege

 - injury to or death of any person; or

-- damage to any vehicle or other property which is driven or attended by any person.
+- damage to any vehicle or other property that is driven or attended by any person.

 To ensure that compliance with this requirement DOES NOT impinge upon constitutional protections, the Florida Legislature established the ACCIDENT REPORT PRIVILEGE.
 Its purpose is to avoid violating the driver’s Fifth (5th) amendment rights against self-incrimination.